SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/architecture.md

 <figcaption>

 Overall architecture of UCloud/IM for Slurm-based HPC.
-This diagram depicts a production-like setup using direct networking.
+This diagram depicts a production-like setup.

 </figcaption>
 </figure>